 Don’t forget to include important keywords when listing your business on GMB.
 Treat the listing as a traditional SEO element that needs to be keyword-optimized.
 However, a business description should not appear too promotional even if it contains your main keywords.

 To maximize the effect of your GMB listing, you should track how your customers find your business listing.
-These insights are important to understand how online customers interact with your listing.
+These insights are important to understanding how online customers interact with your listing.
 This way, you can learn how to improve your listing to satisfy search intent even better.